OCFL/extensions/README.md

   * string - aligned with JSON strings, these should be UTF-8 encoded and avoid control characters.
   * enumerated - one of an ordered set of labels which MUST conform to the same limitations as parameter names.
   * boolean - MUST have the value *false* or *true* (lower case and unquoted as in JSON)
-* Range: Further qualifies the valid values for a paramater depending on its type.
+* Range: Further qualifies the valid values for a parameter depending on its type.
   * For integer parameters, the range specifies minimum and maximum values, separated by a comma, which MUST be integers themselves.
   * For string parameters, the range specifies the maximum length of the string as an integer number of characters, not bytes.
 Again, based on a survey of parsers, strings SHOULD be shorter than 4095 characters.
   * For enumerated parameters, the range is a comma separated ordered list of labels that are valid for the parameter.
 Enumerated parameters are case sensitive and MUST always be quoted, so they are JSON strings.